Are ceramic coatings worth it? What is a ceramic car coating in the first place?

 This is actually relatively true.
 With the new DIY kits becoming available to consumers, the actual application process is relatively easy.

-Myth 5: Coatings Provide More Gloss Than Sealants And Waxes
+Myth 5: Ceramic Coatings Provide More Gloss Than Sealants And Waxes

 Not necessarily.
-The truth is the coating doesn’t provide the gloss alone – the prep work done underneath is also crucial.
-If you have a very faded paint and apply a coating, it will still be faded, with a little bit of shine on top.
+The truth is the nano coating for cars doesn’t provide the gloss alone – the prep work done underneath is also crucial.
+If you have a very faded paint and apply a coating to your car, it will still be faded, with a little bit of shine on top.
 The same applies for haze or swirl marks, they’ll also be “locked” under the coating if they’re not removed first.

-So, is it worth it to ceramically coat your car?
+As for whether it’s worth it to ceramic coat your car?

 The important thing is to not expect a magic product that forms a bulletproof force field of protection around your car.
-What it does do is keep your car looking like its been recently waxed for years, makes dirt fall of super easy, and does a better job of protecting your paint then any wax or sealant.
+What it does do is keep your car looking like its been recently waxed for years, makes dirt fall off super easy, and does a better job of protecting your paint than any wax or sealant.